An abused girl makes a life-altering decision.

 Despite herself, Grace laughed.
 “Twenty’s a little old for cartoon underwear, don’t cha think?”

 Dylan’s eyes widened.
 “Twenty?”
 He shook his head and smiled.
 “We’ve been friends since grade school.
-I’m twenty-four, just like you.”
+I’m twenty-two, just like you.”
 Dylan’s eyes brightened.
 “Besides, when are you ever too old ta have fun?”

 Grace shrugged.
 “Never, I suppose.”